Department OverviewFor our people and heritage

 Focused on the health of both our people and our heritage, numerous programs have been developed by this department’s divisions to promote and preserve that which makes us unique.

 Aksunai!
-Welcome to the Nunatsiavut Department of Culture, Recreation and Tourism.
+Welcome to the Nunatsiavut Department of Language, Culture and Tourism.

-c) Establishing and administering policies, programs and services to ensure that the Nunatsiavut Government meets its responsibilities to preserve, protect and manage the historic resources of Nunatsiavut; and
+- Establishing and administering policies, programs and servicers to ensure that the Nunatsiavut Government meets its responsibilities to preserve, protect and manage the historic resources of Nunatsiavut; and

-Currently, the department administers a variety of different programs and services for Beneficiaries of the land claims agreement.
+Currently, the Department Language, Culture and Tourism administers a variety of different programs and services for Beneficiaries of the Labrador Inuit Land Claims Agreement.
 Some of the programs are run independently while others are run through provincial, federal or multi-lateral partnerships.
-The Department of Culture, Recreation and Tourism has worked together over the past year to determine a focused path forward.
+The department has worked together over the past year to determine a focused path forward.
 The following is the mission, values and vision that the Department has developed to provide that focus moving forward.

 Our mission is to preserve, protect and promote Labrador Inuit language, culture and heritage.